Director, University Writing Center

 Professor of the Practice, University Writing Program

 Capdevielle studies rhetorical theory and composition pedagogy, focusing on rhetoric and ethics in writing instruction in various venues, including writing centers and classroom-based writing programs at the college level.
-He is currently at work on a project examining the formation of academic writing culture.
-Capdevielle teaches in the University Writing Program and the Program of Liberal Studies.
+Capdevielle teaches courses in the University Writing Program and the Program of Liberal Studies.

 Recent Scholarly Activity

 “Camping in the Disciplines: Assessing the Effect of Writing Camps on Graduate Student Writers.” w/Gretchen

 Busl and Kara Donnelly.
 In Graduate Writing Across the Disciplines: Identifying, Teaching,

 and Supporting.
 Edited by Marilee Brooks-Gillies, Elena G. Garcia, Soo Hyon Kim, Katie

 Manthey, and Trixie G. Smith.
 May 2020.

 “Negotiating Hostipitality: Working in a Prison Writing Center.”
 Conference on Community Writing.
 Philadelphia,